ramp-eu/JS2SF/Contributing.md

 - That the code actually builds and the test suite passes.
 - That the commits are based on a reasonably recent `master`.
-- That the author is listed in AUTHORS.

 If the pull request is invasive or scary looking, the full integration test suite can be run as well.